ma3u/jad/README.md

 ## Transfer Data

+Now that both participants are set up, we can transfer data from the Provider to the Consumer.
+There are two use case supported here:

+- Http proxy
+- Certificates sharing via HTTP

+### Http proxy

 EDC-V offers a one-stop-shop API to transfer data.
-This is achieved by two endpoints, one that fetches the catalog ( `Data Transfer/Get Catalog`) and another endpoint (`Data Transfer/Get Data`) that initiates the contract negotiation, waits for its successful completion, then starts the data transfer.
+This is achieved by two endpoints, one that fetches the catalog ( `Data Transfer/Http Todo/Get Catalog`) and another endpoint (`Data Transfer/Http Todo/Get Data`) that initiates the contract negotiation, waits for its successful completion, then starts the data transfer.

-Perform the entire sequence by running both requests in the `Data Transfer` folder in Bruno:
+Perform the entire sequence by running both requests in the `Data Transfer/Http Todo` folder in Bruno:

 ![img.png](docs/images/bruno_transfer.png)